 Advise and Revise

-‘Advise and Revise’ phase of polishing students focus onsemosts using both a read aloud process in concert with a dialogue about the criteria in the rubric.
+At the ‘Advise and Revise’ phase of polishing writing, students focus on word use and sentence construction.
+To fine tune writing, the writer works with others to make changes to most sentences in the first draft using both a read aloud process in concert with a dialogue about the criteria in the rubric.
 According to Smith & Blecher:

-Raloud be at least writer, not across from them
+Reading aloud requires the draft to be read out loud at least twice – once by the writer – and once by the reviewer.
+Hearing the written words can help the writer begin to make revisions.
+Students need to ask their writing partner (student sitting next to them, not across from them) to read aloud their drafts.
+The writer may ask the reader to stop at any time to make revisions, but the partner must read the full draft out loud.

 Outside advice can help reduce the critical mass of mechanical and word choice errors that are quite common in weaker writing.
 At this stage, students often discover how easy it is to leave out words when their minds are racing.
 When they hear their words spoken aloud, they can easily detect what might be missing.
 Sometimes it can be more difficult for students to find errors in their own writing.
 Peers can help each other in this clean up phase of polishing.
 Reading aloud and listening to someone read aloud a piece of written work is a powerful approach for stimulating revisions to writing.